Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/odata-query-guidelines.md

 <a id="specify-columns"> </a>
 ### ✔️ DO specify columns in the `$select` clause
 Specify the columns you care about in the `$select` clause.
-This decreases the number of columns that the service has to scan and reduces the size of the response payload.
+Analytics Service is built on top of a *Columnstore Index* technology which means that data is both storage and query processing is column-based.
+By reducing the set of properties you reference in `$select` clause you can reduce the number of columns that have to be scanned and improve the overall performance of the query.

 For example, the following query specifies the columns for work items.